sails-adminpanel/sails-adminpanel/docs/Forms.md

 single block on page that will not be repeated.
 Or like a link with model settings.

 You can add forms directly to adminpanel configuration or put them in files with `.json` extension which should be named as form slug.
-Path to folder with this forms you should write down in `path` field
+Put your forms in `.tmp/forms` directory or write down your custom path in `path` field.
+Notice that if `.tmp/forms` folder exists, forms from custom path will not be used.
+After change forms will be saved in `.tmp/forms`.

 ```javascript
 module.exports.adminpanel = {